loopstick/Photon2_Tutorial/README.md

   - You can reveal your code sidebar by clicking the <> icon on the left

   - ![WebIDE_RevealCode](/images/WebIDE_RevealCode.png)
-  - you can copy this code to your own file space
+  - you can also copy this code to your own file space

   -  ![WebIDE_CopyApp](/images/WebIDE_CopyApp.png)  WebIDE_CopyApp.png